 Ashley, Proxy, Binder, Mark and Zane from Smiley

-Leave it to kids of the Millennial generation to come up with one of the lamest sayings to conjure up an online killer.
+Leave it to kids of the millennial generation to come up with one of the lamest sayings to conjure up an online killer.
 Ashley and her friend Proxy (clever!) decided to test out the Internet myth of Smiley by saying “I did it for the lulz” three times in an online chat site with a stranger.
 To their surprise, it works!
 The girls witness Smiley as he appears and murders the stranger.
 Terrified by the tragic encounter, Ashley is set to turn her frown upside down by continuously checking the site searching for Smiley.
 Then Ashley comes up with the totally sane idea of having Proxy conjure Smiley, making him appear to Ashley so that she can shoot him.
 Things don’t work in her favor and only get worse when Ashley realizes that it was all a hoax perpetrated by her friends, because like, they were making a statement…or something.

 Megan Stewart and Amy Herman in Megan is Missing

 Oh you can hack into computers?
 Cool.
-Hack into the university computer system and change my grades, but do not unleash a fucking deadly virus that will destroy the world.
+Hack into the university computer system and change my grades, but do not unleash a f**king deadly virus that will destroy the world.
 Seriously, when did everyone in college become really good at hacking into things?
 It seems like everyone at Josh Ockmann’s school is awesome at it.
-They are so good, in fact, that one of them gets ahold of some powerful frequencies to that lead to another world (what does that even mean?) and endangers the lives of everyone.
-Obviously this mysterious virus ruins the whole world because Josh had something to prove to himself and he just had to hack into it.
+They are so good, in fact, that one of them gets ahold of some powerful frequencies that lead to another world (what does that even mean?) and endangers the lives of everyone.
+Obviously this mysterious virus ruins the whole world.
+But Josh had something to prove to himself and he just had to hack into it.
 If only he would have spent his time getting drunk and screwing like the other people his age, this all could have been avoided.
 The more you know.